watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 To test this application with a particular Contact Center as a Server (CCaaS) provider requires an account with that provider.
 It may also require specific permissions within the account.
 In addition, you will need a Watson Assistant instance.

 ### Genesys
-For Genesys, you will need a Cloud CX 3 license to have access to the features needed to execute this demo.
+Genesys Voice Transcription requires customers to have Genesys Cloud CX 1 WEM Add-on II, Genesys Cloud CX 2 WEM Add-on I, or Genesys Cloud CX 3 licenses.
+You will need voice transcription to be enabled to run this demo.Go here for details on the [Genesys Fair Use Policy](https://help.mypurecloud.com/articles/genesys-cloud-fair-use-policy/).
+This demo was built using [Genesys Transcription Notifications](https://developer.genesys.cloud/analyticsdatamanagement/speechtextanalytics/transcription-notifications).

 You will also need to setup and configure a webserver to serve up the static HTML pages, CSS and javascript contained in this sample project.

 #### Authentication
 The Genesys connector included with this sample relise on a type of OAuth called **Token Implicit Grant** browser for authentication.
 The parameters needed to perform this authentication are passed to the agent-verify application through query parameters.
 Details on setting up